New ideas about multiplication of tensorial distributions: Overview of the present state of the theory

 where on the left side we are contracting the embedded object with a smooth tensor field $t$, and on the right side we are applying the given tensorial distribution $s$ in the variable assigned by the dot.

-The authors show in \cite{CanTen} that this embedding fulfills all the important properties, for example commutes with the Lie derivative operator.
-All the other results related to equivalence relation (etc.) are obtained in the analogy to the previous cases.
+It is shown that this embedding fulfills all the important properties, such as commuting with the Lie derivative operator \cite{CanTen}.
+All the other results related to equivalence relation (etc.) are obtained in complete analogy to the previous cases.